athenian-robotics/Skeleton/ConfusedJoe.md

 #Path Finding
 This is mainly what we worked on for the AP Computer Science Project.
 All files referenced are [here](https://github.com/athenian-robotics/Skeleton/tree/Trajectory-Planning/src/main/java/frc/team852/lib).
+If you're confused on how the spline path is generated, see [here](https://www.desmos.com/calculator/9msyr0xwnp).
+If you want to visualie how the discrete points are generated from the path, see [here](https://www.desmos.com/calculator/t7kzds8hvg).
 ##Utilities
 > **Geometric Objects**